Harry Sheehan

 Harry has a broad practice covering all areas of employment law and acts for both claimants and respondents.
 He appears regularly in the Employment Tribunal and is commonly instructed in cases with complex factual backgrounds and cases that are of particular reputational importance to his clients.
 Harry has also been instructed on a number of occasions in the Employment Appeal Tribunal and is comfortable with appellate litigation raising novel issues of law.

 Harry has a particular expertise in employment status.
-He is instructed as junior counsel in Professional Game Match Officials Limited v HMRC, which is the first case in over 20 years in which the Supreme Court will address the relevant common law test for employment status.
-He was also previously instructed as junior Counsel in Kickabout Productions Limited v HMRC, an IR35 case concerning employment status and the construction of contracts of employment.
+He was instructed as junior counsel in the appeal to the Supreme Court in Professional Game Match Officials Limited v HMRC [2024] UKSC 29 , the leading authority on employment status.
+He was also previously instructed as junior Counsel in Kickabout Productions Limited v HMRC [2022] EWCA Civ 502[HS2] , an IR35 case in the Court of Appeal concerning employment status and the construction of contracts of employment.

 Harry's recent instructions in the Employment Appeal Tribunal include: